quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Simulations to assess the power of the inter-haplotype distance approach

-We performed a series of simple simulations to estimate our power to detect alleles that affect the germline mutation spectrum in biparental RILs using the inter-haplotype distance method.
+We performed a series of simple simulations to estimate our power to detect alleles that affect the germline mutation spectrum using the inter-haplotype distance method.

 #### Simulating genotypes